DEQrmichie/heatsource-9/README.md

    windows executables.
 Python installation is not required.

 2. Download the [heat source python wheel][3] appropriate to your OS platform and python version.
-   Requires install of Python 2.7, 3.5, 3.6, 3.7, or 3.8.
+   Requires install of Python 3.6, 3.7, or 3.8.
-   It is recommend you use Python 3.5+.
-Python 2.7 is at end of life and will not be supported.
+   It is recommended you use Python 3.8.

    https://www.python.org/downloads/